dart-lang/language/working/augmentations/feature-specification.md

 identifier `augment`.
 We add `augment` as a built-in identifier as a language versioned change, to avoid breaking pre-feature code.

+An augmentation declaration does not introduce a new name into the surrounding scope. *We could say that it attaches itself to the existing name.*

 *D* augments a declaration *I* with the same name and in the same augmentation context as *D*.
 There may be multiple augmentations in the augmentation context of *D*.
-More precisely, *I* is the declaration before *D* and after every other declaration before *D*. *(See "Application order" for the definition of *before* and *after*.)*
+More precisely, *I* is the declaration before *D* and after every other declaration before *D*. *(See "Application order" for the definition of *before* and *after*.)* We say that *I* is the declaration which is *augmented by* *D*.

-It's a **compile-time error** if there is no matching declaration *I*. *In other words, it's an error to have a declaration marked `augment` with no declaration to apply it to.*

-We say that *I* is the declaration which is *augmented by* *D*.
+It's a **compile-time error** if:

+*   There is an augmentation *D* and there is no declaration with the same name in the same augmentation context that is before *D*.

+*   There is an introductory declaration *I* and an augmentation *D* with the same name in the same context and *D* is before *I*.

     *In other words, take all of the declarations with the same name in some augmentation context, order them according to the "after" relation, and each augments the result of all the prior augmentations applied to the original declaration.
 The first one must not be marked `augment` and all the subsequent ones must be.*

-An augmentation declaration does not introduce a new name into the surrounding scope. *We could say that it attaches itself to the existing name.*

-It's a **compile-time error** if an augmentation doesn't have the same kind as the introductory declaration.
+*   An augmentation doesn't have the same kind as the introductory declaration.
     For example, augmenting a `class` with a `mixin`, an `enum` with a function, a method with a getter, etc.

-The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-final) for purposes of augmentation.
+    The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-`final`) for purposes of augmentation.
 These implicit declarations can augment and be augmented by other explicit getter and setter declarations. *In other words, variables are never augmented or augmenting, only the getters and possibly setters that they induce are.*

 ### Complete and incomplete declarations